Jack-Dane/odoo-wp-plugin/README.md

 ## Installation

+You can download the latest version of the plugin via the [releases page](https://github.com/Jack-Dane/odoo-wp-plugin/releases).

+### Install from source code

 Due to some difficulties with XML-RPC support, composer is needed.

 1. First you need to clone the repository.